NIHS-DNFI/BLAST_TSN/README.md

 OG0001616	5	0	0	0	0	0	0	0	0	0	0	0	5
 OG0001619	5	0	0	0	0	0	0	0	0	0	0	0	5
 ```
-### 2. BLAST for the non-target species to exclude the non-specific sequences.
+### 2. BLAST for the target species to extract target-specific sequences.
 Extract target-specific sequence from target-specific genes.
+BLAST is performed for target species to extract target-specific sequences.
+Here, blastdb name that are target species should be specified in ```-db```.
+For group-specific sequence extraction, run BLAST or later for other target species.

+### 3. BLAST for the non-target species to exclude the non-specific sequences.
-BLAST1 is performed for non-target species to exclude non-specific sequences.
+BLAST is performed for non-target species to exclude non-specific sequences.
 Here, blastdb name that are non-target species should be specified in ```-db```.

-### 3. BLAST for target species to extract target-specific sequences.
-BLAST2 is performed for target species to extract target-specific sequences.
-Here, blastdb name that are target species should be specified in ```-db```.
-For group-specific sequence extraction, run BLAST3 or later for other target species.
 Finally, extracted candidate sequences of primers are recorded in ```./primer_candidates_target_specific_final.txt```.

 ### 4. Rank the genes for the most target-specific sequences designed.
 After BLAST step, genes are ranked by the number of target-specific sequences, and record in ```./result.log```.